Phoebe Dynevor

-Phoebe Harriet Dynevor (/ˈdɪnɪvər/; born 17 April 1995) is an English actress.
-She is known for starring in the films The Colour Room (2021), Fair Play (2023), and Inheritance (2025) as well as the first two series of the period drama Bridgerton (2020–2022).
+Phoebe Harriet Dynevor Fuller (née Dynevor; /ˈdɪnɪvər/ DIH-nih-vər; born 17 April 1995) is an English actress.
+She is known for starring in the films The Colour Room (2021), Fair Play (2023), and Inheritance (2025) as well as the first two seasons of the period drama Bridgerton (2020–2022).
 She earned a BAFTA Rising Star Award nomination in 2024.

 Dynevor began her career as a child actress in the BBC One school drama Waterloo Road (2009–2010).
 She went on to have recurring roles in the BBC series Prisoners' Wives (2012–2013) and Dickensian (2015–2016), and the TV Land comedy-drama Younger (2017–2021), as well as a main role in the Crackle crime series Snatch (2017–2018).

 Early life

 Phoebe Harriet Dynevor was born on 17 April 1995 in the Trafford district of Greater Manchester, to screenwriter Tim Dynevor and actress Sally Dynevor.
 Her paternal grandparents, Shirley and Gerard Dynevor also worked in the television industry.
 She has two younger siblings, brother Samuel and sister Hattie.

 Dynevor was educated at Oakfield Nursery School in Altrincham, and then at Cheadle Hulme School in Stockport.